-Looking back, when did you feel an overwhelming sense of gratitude in 2019?
+Looking back, when did you feel an overwhelming sense of gratitude over the past year?
 This can be derived from a person, a specific experience, or acknowledgement of something you accomplished.

-Have you set your 2020 goals with your mentoring partner?
+Have you set your new year goals with your mentoring partner?
 If not, connect with them today to set up a time in the coming weeks that works best for both of you.
-Being able to not only reflect, but discuss your 2019 reflections and 2020 goals with someone you trust can truly bring what you want into perspective!
+Being able to not only reflect, but discuss your reflections and next year’s goals with someone you trust can truly bring what you want into perspective!

-If you’re interested in learning more about how Mentorloop has helped over 20,000 users find meaningful relationships which have helped shape their careers, speak to a mentoring specialist today.
+If you’re interested in learning more about how Mentorloop has helped over 25,000 people find meaningful relationships which have helped shape their careers, speak to a mentoring specialist today.